zitadel/zitadel/docs/docs/examples/login/nextjs.md

 To show user information, you can either use the idToken data, or call the userinfo endpoint.
 In this example, we call the userinfo endpoint to load user data.
-To implement the API you have to create a file under the `pages/api` folder, called `userinfo.ts`.
+To implement the API, you can create a file under the `pages/api` folder and call it `userinfo.ts`.
 The file should look like the following.

 ```ts reference